Napoli bomb lifts Sox

 Burke Badenhop and Junichi Tazawa each pitched one perfect inning before Edward Mujica overcame back-to-back leadoff singles in the ninth for his third save.

 Schumaker and Leake each hit solo home runs in the bottom of the fourth to give the Reds a 3-2 lead.
+The Red Sox immediately responded with two outs in the fifth on Yoenis Cespedes’ RBI single and Napoli’s 361-foot, opposite-field homer to right, his 15th homer of the season and second of the trip.

 "Anytime you get a lead and give it up, it’s not ideal," Leake said.